top of page

 Cricket pitch at King James's School

 The King James School is currently governed by a scheme approved by the Charity Commission on September 17, 2001, which details the objectives of the charity.
 The capital value of properties owned by the Foundation, along with other investments, is in the region of £2m.
+This enables the Foundation to make substantial grants each year to the School and to individual beneficiaries.

 King James's School Foundation